Stage One

 Throughout Phase 2 of the project, the County has sought input and feedback from a wide range of interested parties, including Rocky View County residents, the development community, the County’s intermunicipal partners, and other agencies and organizations that operate within the County.

 The project successfully completed Stage 2 Engagement in June 2024.
-Your participation and feedback on the project are highly valued, and your insights have helped to shape the Draft MDP document that is currently in progress.
+Your participation and feedback on the project are highly valued, and your insights have helped to shape the draft MDP document.

-Stage 3 Engagement will launch in January 2025, where the Draft MDP document will be released to the public for a final opportunity to provide feedback.
-Between January and April 2025, County Administration will finalize the MDP before submission to Rocky View Council and the Calgary Metropolitan Region Board (CMRB) for approval and plan adoption.
+Stage 3 Engagement will launch in spring 2025, where the draft MDP document will be released to the public for a final opportunity to provide feedback.
+Following this, County Administration will finalize the MDP before submission to Rocky View County Council for approval and plan adoption.

 By identifying Distinct Areas across the County, the MDP can define the local context, unique character, and values of each community.
 This will enable the MDP to promote location specific development that is sensitive to the unique identity and character of each community.